amweiss/vigilant-cupcake/README.md

 ##Features
 * Combine multiple "fragments" to produce a your hosts file
 * Sync fragments with remote URLs
+* Merge entries for easier review and smaller files

 ##Usage
 The fragment list on the left is a collection of all the possible hosts file fragments you can use.